CaleighWC/GBS-process/README.md

 which point the log files are moved to the output directory.
 - Output folders are named with timestamps describing when the job was submitted, to avoid the output from one run overwriting another
+- The scripts work by copying input files to temporary storage on the compute nodes, which has some advantages and is recommended by the Digital Research Alliance of Canada.
+However, this does mean that incomplete jobs sometimes don't copy any results back, and it can make troubleshooting more challenging.

 -------------------------------------------------------------------------------